beanvalidation/beanvalidation.org/proposals/BVAL-238.md

 ### Should we support JSR @Inject rather than CDI?

+With option 3 and 4, this problem is naturally handled.

-There is not equivalent to `BeanManager` in @Inject, so the only approach for this is to write a custom `ConstraintValidatorFactory` for each @Inject provider.
+Otherwise, there is not equivalent to `BeanManager` in @Inject, so the only approach for this is to write a custom `ConstraintValidatorFactory` for each @Inject provider.

 My answer to the question would then be no at this stage.